 Note, the createinstallmedia method described here doesn't work under OS X 10.6 Snow Leopard or earlier - it requires OS X 10.7 Lion or later.
 Also, the processes have changed slightly since Mavericks so if your looking to create an installation of one of the ‘Cat' versions of Mac OS X you should read this older article instead.

-Since Mavericks, creating a bootable installation of MacOS requires a single command in Terminal.
-The createinstallmedia command makes it possible to create a bootable copy of an installer on any drive that’s connected to your Mac.
+Since Mavericks, creating a bootable installation of macOS requires a single command in Terminal.
+The createinstallmedia command makes it possible to create a bootable copy of an installer on any drive that's connected to your Mac.

 Note that the createinstallmedia command erases anything on your external disk though, so make sure there's nothing on it that you need.

-- Before this next step, note: if you are running High Sierra or newer you will need to click on the View drop down below the close minimise buttons.
+- Before this next step, note: if you are running High Sierra or later you will need to click on the View drop down below the close minimise buttons.
 Choose Show All Devices from the options.
 Now you will see the external root drive in addition to the volume below it.

 - Click on Erase.